processmining-in-logistics/psm/README.md

 * reveals various **performance patterns** such as queueing disciplines, batching, prioritization and overtaking, slow movers, temporary bottlenecks, changes in process, and many more, and thereby
 * gives insights into different **performance variants** of the process within each step and across steps, and how these change over time.

+Additionally the PSM allows [encoding and exporting performance spectrum-based features into a training and test sets](docs/user-manual.md).

 The PSM project provides two implementations of the Performance Spectrum Miner as a plugin to the [Process Mining Framework ProM](http://www.promtools.org/) and as a stand-alone application.

 ![Screenshots of the standalone application and of the ProM plugin of the Performance Spectrum Miner](/docs/figures/performance_spectrum_miner_standalone_prom_plugin.jpg)